|Country:||Czech Replublic (CZH)|

 Purchase Gaia Hops

-Gaia hops are available to be purchased from multiple suppliers.
+Gaia hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Gaia Hops
+Origin and Geneology of the Gaia Hop

 Gaia was released in 2017 and originated from the Angus hop.

 Gaia is a bittering hop that is commonly used only to bitter the beer during brewing, and not for too much flavor and aromas.

 Gaia is characteristic for its hoppy and spicy aroma.
 Gaia is suitable not only for the first but for the second hopping as well.

 These are the common ranges that we've seen with Gaia hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

 Alpha acids are the main source of bitterness in beer.
 Longer boil times will result in isomerization of more alpha acids leading to increased bitterness.
 Learn more »